London, Tilbury and Southend Railway: After the sale

 The Midland Railway continued operation until World War I broke out when management transferred to the National Railway Executive.
 The war finished in 1918 and the Midland continued operation until 1 January 1923.
-Operation was then taken over by the London Midland & Scottish Railway who continued in operation until 1939 when the National Railway Executive once again took over management of the line during World War II.
+Operation was then taken over by the London, Midland and Scottish Railway who continued in operation until 1939 when the National Railway Executive once again took over management of the line during World War II.
 In 1945 the line was returned to the LMS but from 1 January 1948 the line was nationalised and the part from Fenchurch Street to Gas Factory Junction became part of the Eastern Region whilst the rest of the network was part of the London Midland region.
 This geographical anomaly did not last long and the whole line transferred to the Eastern Region on 20 February 1949.

 In 2021 the network is largely intact the only closures being Tilbury Riverside station and the lines that led to it.